shmuelhenrik/shmuelhenrik/README.md

 ## About me

 - 🇧🇷 Brazilian
-- 🖥️ IT technician
-- 🌐 Focused
 - 💻 Interested in both Front-End and Back-End
-- 👨‍🎓 ciencia da computacao student at Universidade federal do mato grosso do sul
+- 👨‍🎓 Ciência da computação student at Universidade federal do mato grosso do sul

 ##